McDougall Orphanage and Morley Residential School Timeline

 There are 70 head of cattle.

-Stoney community members petition the DIA to have the two day schools reopened.
+Stoney community members petition the Department of Indian Affairs to have the two day schools reopened.

-Thirty-nine students are enrolled, but truancy is a problem.
+Thirty-nine children are enrolled, but truancy is a problem.

 Pigs are added to the farm animals; the orphanage no longer raises sheep.